 We recommend that you pack light, bringing warm, comfortable casual clothing and good walking shoes.
-London in January is much warmer than in Eau Claire, averaging between 30 and 45 degrees Fahrenheit.
+London and Edinburgh in January are much warmer than Eau Claire, averaging between 30 and 40 degrees Fahrenheit.
 But January is quite rainy, windy, and damp-much like November in Eau Claire.
 The humidity combined with the wind and rain can become extremely chilling and uncomfortable.
 Be sure to bring an umbrella, a warm jacket, a hat, and gloves or mittens.
 The Brits wear wool socks and sweaters for a reason!

 All your belongings should fit into mediumsized suitcase with wheels or a travel backpack.
 Bring the minimum amount of clothes that you can mix and match and layer.
 You should plan to wear the same clothes more than once (or twice)!
 Related, please do not worry about fashion.
 The group will all be wearing the same clothes over again.
-You can do laundry in London.
+You can do laundry in London and / or Edinburgh.
 Or, if you bring old clothes that you decide not to bring home, you will have more room in your bag for souvenirs!